Sylvanian Families: Beginning

 At the beginning of production, on March 20, 1985, Sylvanian Families were created and released in Japan by Epoch, which uses the concept of dollhouses and anthropomorphic animal figures.
 The first releases of the dollhouses and other playsets were made of porcelain and the furniture was made of wood, but later releases replaced the materials with plastic and metal in the production.
 The toys were later released in North America the same year, but with different packaging and minor differences to the characters themselves.
 The toyline was originally titled Pleasant Friends of the Forest Epoch System Collection Animal Toy Sylvanian Families (森のゆかいな仲間たち エポック社 システム・コレクション・アニマルトーイ・シルバニアファミリー, Mori no yukaina nakama-tachi Epokku-sha shisutemu korekushon animaru tōi shirubania famirī), but was changed to its current name.
 "Sylvanian" means "of the forest", from the Roman god Silvanus.

-In September 1987, the series spawned an animated series produced by DIC Animation City and TMS Entertainment, which ran for 13 episodes.
+In September 1987, the series spawned an animated series produced by DIC Entertainment and TMS Entertainment, which ran for 13 episodes.
 The series was popular in the UK and Spain.
 The name of the television series based on Sylvanian Families was adapted in different countries.
 It was also shown in the US in the late 1980s on The CBN Family Channel and in the late 1990s on PAX TV.
 Later that same year, the success in these markets led to expansion into Western Europe, beginning with the UK subsidiary of Tomy acquiring exclusive rights for the brand in the UK.
 Tomy introduced Sylvanian Families into the UK market in 1987, and it quickly became a bestseller.

 By 1988, Sylvanian Families had become a major success around the world, winning the British Association of Toy Retailers award for "Toy of the Year" three years consecutively, in 1987, 1988 and 1989.

 In 1993, Tomy, who had been distributing the toys worldwide, lost the rights to the name "Sylvanian Families" in Canada and the US.
 Tomy reintroduced the line under the new name Calico Critters of Cloverleaf Corners, now simply just called Calico Critters.
 The Calico Critters line is currently distributed in the US and Canada by Epoch Everlasting Play, LLC.